Conferences and Publications

 • Networking infrastructure: monitor and control the garage light and door remotely

-• Functionality: Close the door and turn of the light automatically with the time setted
+• Functionality: Close the door and turn off the light automatically with the time set

 Computer Vision Projects in Python